jcher050/Subscription-page/README.md

 # Subscription-panel
- an attempt to recreat an subscription page
+ an attempt to re-create an subscription page